 You’ll be forgiven in seeing some on Neil Gaiman’s works (Stardust in particular) in the inspiration to this story as well.
 I hope I did it justice.

 One of my fondest childhood memories is that of the circus.
 Our village was quite remote, out of the way of anything interesting.
 The biggest excitement was the annual roasting of pumpkin seeds in midsummer.
 Once a year, before the snows completely melted yet, the same circus troupe would come through, pitch their big tent in an empty field, and entertain us country folk with glimpses of faraway things and miscellaneous oddments.

 It never occurred to me to wonder why they would bother with such a small village.
 Some people paid the entry fee with chickens, and most kids just snuck in one way or another.
 I knew not where they came from and where they were headed next — all I cared about was that they were here!

 One crisp April morning we’d wake up to worn carts drawing up in the big field.
-We’d all go, all the children, and watch them hammer the tent pegs into the still frozen ground, set the poles, hoist the ropes and canvas.
-By the end of the day a big, bright tent would stand up, its wide vertical stripes of red and yellow a happy contrast against the greyish-green of the forest behind it, the golden pennants at the top of the poles fluttering in the stiff breeze.
+We’d all go, us children, and watch them hammer tent pegs into frozen ground, set poles, hoist ropes and canvas.
+By evening a big, bright tent would stand up, its wide vertical stripes of red and yellow a happy contrast against the greyish-green of the forest behind it, the golden pennants at the top fluttering in the breeze.

 It was the same show every year, but knowing what to expect just made it better.
-There was the strongman — a short and stocky character, as wide as he was tall, bearded and muscled.
+There was the strongman — a short, stocky character, as wide as he was tall, bearded and muscled.
 He did amazing things to steel bars.
-There were the acrobats — a pair of slim and flighty girls, with wild streaming hair and an infectious laugh, their aerial stunts on the flying trapeze made them appear weightless.
-And the short clown with the big nose building impossible machinery culminating in a human cannonball was a guaranteed laugh.
+There were the acrobats — a pair of slim, flighty girls with wild streaming hair and an infectious laugh.
+Their aerial stunts on the flying trapeze made them appear weightless.
+The short man with the big nose building impossible machinery culminating in a human cannonball was a guaranteed laugh.